Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransform/index.md

   + [`generateHermitianRandomMatrix`](/classes/wvtransform/generatehermitianrandommatrix.html) Generate a 3D matrix to be Hermitian, except at k=l=0
   + [`generateRandomFlowState`](/classes/wvtransform/generaterandomflowstate.html) Random flow state, separated out by solution type.
   + [`makeHermitian`](/classes/wvtransform/makehermitian.html) Forces a 3D matrix to be Hermitian
-  + [`nyquistWavenumbers`](/classes/wvtransform/nyquistwavenumbers.html) Returns a matrix with 1s at the Nyquist frequencies.
   + [`redundantHermitianCoefficients`](/classes/wvtransform/redundanthermitiancoefficients.html) Returns a matrix with 1s at the 'redundant' hermiation indices.
   + Metadata
     + [`addDimensionAnnotations`](/classes/wvtransform/adddimensionannotations.html) add one or more WVDimensions